 Just in case you’re new here I’ll give you a quick run-down.
 I’ve been travelling with my husband and son since May 2014.
-We’d originally planned to travel until the claim on our earthquake damaged house was finalised and then return to New Zealand to work through the repair process.
+We’d originally planned to travel until the insurance claim on our earthquake-damaged house was finalised and then return to New Zealand to work through the repair process.

-We didn’t think it would take this long but we are now in the final stages of settlement, so we will hopefully have a plan of action in the next few weeks.
+We are now in the final stages of settlement, so we will hopefully have a plan of action in the next few weeks.
 We left home with $50,000 in the bank and have spent around $40,000, leaving an emaciated life savings pool of around $10,000.
 That $10,000 will have to last us until we have a regular income again, but I’m confident we can survive at least 6 months on that amount using my worst-case scenario budget.